Report on Top Ways To Treat & Get Rid of Ringworm

-Study Results: Find what is most effective to get rid of ringworm that causes severe itch and scaly rashes
+Get Informed: Find what is most effective to get rid of ringworm that causes severe itch and unsightly scaly rashes

-Contrary to popular belief ringworm is not caused by any worm but a group of fungus medically known as Dermatophytosis that grow in warm, moist areas.
-It is easily diagnosed due to ring-like rashes that are clear at the center.
-However tests like skin culture, biopsy or microscopic exams are also available.
+Contrary to popular belief ringworm is not caused by any worm but a group of fungus medically known as Dermatophytes that grow in warm, moist areas.
+It is easily diagnosed due to ring-like rashes that are clear at the center but you may develop blisters.
+Tests like skin culture, biopsy or microscopic exams of scrapings taken with a scalpel are also available to confirm diagnosis.

-We just concluded a study to find what works best for this contagious fungal infection of the skin, hand, scalp, groin (tinea cruris), foot (athlete’s foot) and nails.
+We just concluded a study to find what works best for this contagious fungal infection of the skin, hand, scalp, groin, feet (athlete’s foot) and nails.
 We systematically reviewed all available data to determine how well each of the various topical and oral drug regimens eradicated the infection, whether there were any side effects, and if ringworm reoccurred.

 Methods used to find the best formulation:

-A comprehensive investigation of all published trials on various ringworm therapies was carried out via an electronic database search, manually searching the internet, exhausting forum discussions and checking references from user reviews and other resources.
+A comprehensive investigation of all published trials on various ringworm treatment options was carried out via an electronic database search, manually searching the internet, exhausting forum discussions and checking references from user reviews and other resources.

-While studying the over the counter antifungal creams, lotions, shampoos and prescription pills, clinical studies behind these options where also looked into.
+While studying the over the counter ringworm creams, antifungal lotions, powders and prescription pills, clinical studies behind these options where also looked into.
 The results of these trials involving people of various age groups were included.
 We not only studied the extent of relief but also the time it took to see improvement in symptoms caused by ringworm (tinea).

-Below we list ringworm preparations that we found produced the most satisfactory results.
+Below we list of preparations that we found produced the most satisfactory results in getting rid of ringworm.

 #1 – Phytozine

 Upon reviewing several top ointments Phytozine came out number one because it showed immediate results in eliminating ringworm of different stages and associated symptoms.
 It did not cause any irritation, redness, or drying in people with sensitive skin.
-We choose it as the best over the counter product because it eradicated this contagious ringlike skin infection at the source, prevented it from coming back, and left behind clear and even skin instead of scars.
+We choose it as the best ringworm product because it eradicated this contagious ringlike skin infection at the source, prevented it from coming back, and left behind clear skin instead of scars where deep abscesses had formed.

 How does it work?